Common Core Lessons and Books –

 he SSH is divided into three rooms – brain workout rooms: 1) the Romeo and Juliet Room; 2) the Macbeth Room; and 3) the Julius Caesar Room.
 Each year students’ facility with Shakespeare’s figurative language will greatly improve as they advance to the higher numbered rooms and tackle increasingly challenging exercises – or mental aerobics.
 As students acquire mastery over Shakespeare’s language, their reading and critical thinking skills will dramatically improve in literature and all other subjects.

-SAT/ACT Prep – Quick Tricks – Online Lessons and Tips that Make SAT Vocabulary and Math Easy
+COMING SOON: SAT/ACT Prep – Quick Tricks – Online Lessons and Tips that Make SAT Vocabulary and Math Easy

 NEXUS Store, Lesson Plans, Quizzes And Tests